-Asian Studies 267
+Asian Studies 269

-BA Dance 268
+BA Dance 270

-BSc Earth Science 269
+BSc Earth Science 271

-BSc Environmental Science 270
+BSc Environmental Science 272

-Film Studies 273
+Film Studies 276

-BA in Latin American Studies 274
+BA in Latin American Studies 276

-Minor in Transportation Science 275
+Minor in Transportation Science 277

-- (b) Not more than five full "D" or "D+" grades will be allowed in the 20 courses. (c) Not more than one full "D" or "D+" grade may be in the Major field. - 2. (a) Not more than 10 of the required 20 courses may be transferred from other institutions and counted towards the degree. - (b) At least half the courses counting towards the Major must be taken at the University of Calgary. - Successful completion of at least seven full-course equivalents in the Major field. - At least two full-course equivalents in Area III; of these, at least one full-course equivalent must be from the Faculty of Science. - 5.
-At least 12 full-course equivalents numbered 300 or above. - 6.
-Successful completion of General Studies 300. - A maximum of six full-course equivalents may be taken from outside the Faculties of Communication and Culture, Humanities, Science and Social Sciences.
+- Successful completion of an approved 1. program equivalent to 20 full courses. - (a) A minimum grade point average of 2.00 must be achieved over all 20 courses. - (b) Not more than five full "D" or "D+" grades will be allowed in the 20 courses. - (c) Not more than one full "D" or "D+" grade may be in the Major field. - 2. (a) Not more than 10 of the required 20 courses may be transferred from other institutions and counted towards the degree. - (b) At least half the courses counting towards the Major must be taken at the University of Calgary. - 3.
+Successful completion of at least seven full-course equivalents in the Major field. - At least two full-course equivalents in Area III; of these, at least one full-course equivalent must be from the Faculty of Science. - 5.
+At least 12 full-course equivalents numbered 300 or above. - 6 Successful completion of General Studies 300. - 7.
+A maximum of six full-course equivalents may be taken from outside the Faculties of Communication and Culture, Humanities, Science and Social Sciences.
 A maximum of one full-course equivalent activity course (Dance Education Activity/Theory, Outdoor Pursuits Activity/Theory, and Physical Education Activity/Theory) may be credited towards degree program requirements.